Don Hoak: Death

 During the 1969 season, the Pirates' managerial post was left vacant when Larry Shepard was fired with one week remaining, and Alex Grammas served as interim manager for the final five games.
 After two successful minor league seasons, Hoak believed himself a contender to manage the parent club.
 Instead, the team announced on October 9 that Danny Murtaugh, who managed the Pirates' 1960 World Championship team, was to return for what would be his third of four stints with the club.
 (Murtaugh had resigned after the 1967 season for medical reasons, and accepted a position in the Pirates' front office.
 He asked to reclaim the managerial position after the 1969 season, and was re-hired after receiving medical clearance.
 Murtaugh would lead the Pirates to a second World Series title in 1971.)
 Hoak’s wife delivered the news of Murtaugh’s hiring to Hoak.

-On October 10, 1969, Hoak witnessed his brother-in-law's car being stolen from the driveway of the Hoak house.
+Less than two hours later, Hoak witnessed his brother-in-law's car being stolen from the driveway of the Hoak house.
 Hoak got into his own car and gave chase.
 He suffered a heart attack during the pursuit, but managed to stop his vehicle at Amberson Towers just before collapsing.
 He lay in his car for 20 minutes without anyone’s interceding.
 A doctor who claims he had been driving behind Hoak at the time eventually got out of his own car and performed cardiac massage before an ambulance transported Hoak to the hospital.
 However, despite efforts to save his life, Hoak died 10 minutes after arrival.
 Jill Corey claimed that her husband had died of a broken heart because the Pirates had passed him over.

+Cinema reference

+In the film City Slickers starring Billy Crystal, Hoak was the answer to a trivia question posed by character Bonnie Rayburn, played by Helen Slater, in which Bonnie expressed her incredulity that men could discuss baseball at great length.
+She stated "I've been to games, but I don't memorize who played third base for Pittsburgh in 1960," at which point Crystal, Daniel Stern and Bruno Kirby immediately reply "Don Hoak."